SidraOB/git_assignment/README.md

 # Git Assignment - <SidraOB>
 What is an issue?

-Github issue is the powerfull way to keeb track of different features or changings in code, For example its project management system for software developers.
+Github issue is the powerfull way to keeb track of different features, tasks, bugs, feature request or changings in code.
+Its a way to organize and manage project work.

 What is a pull request?